-- 46. Prior to commencing clearing or site preparation on any portion of the pipeline right of way or work space, the permit holder must conduct a survey identifying any: - a.
-Bear, fisher or wolverine dens located within 200 metres of the pipeline right of way and work space, and within the construction corridor; - b.
-Western Toad breeding areas located within 100 metres of the pipeline right of way or workspaces, and any associated migration corridors; - vascular plants, mosses or lichens listed under the Species at Risk Act as endangered, threatened or special concern and located within the construction corridor; and - d. individual plants, plant communities or residences species identified as species at risk in a subsisting order issued under the Forest and Range Practices Act or the Oil and Gas Activities Act and located within or adjacent to the construction corridor.
+- 70. Prior to commencing clearing or site preparation on any portion of the pipeline right of way or work space, the permit holder must conduct a survey identifying any: - Bear, fisher or wolverine dens located within 200 metres of the pipeline right of way and work space, and within the construction corridor; - b. vascular plants, mosses or lichens listed under the Species at Risk Act as endangered, threatened or special concern and located within the construction corridor; and - c. individual plants, plant communities or residences species identified as species at risk in a subsisting order issued under the Forest and Range Practices Act or the Oil and Gas Activities Act and located within or adjacent to the construction corridor.

-The permit holder must submit the survey results, along with site-specific mitigation plans for any of items identified in a to d that may be impacted by construction activities, to the satisfaction of the Commission prior to notice of construction start.
+The permit holder must submit the survey results, along with site-specific mitigation plans for any of items identified in a to c that may be impacted by construction activities, to the satisfaction of the Commission prior to notice of construction start.